 A copper pot called Samovar is used to make Kahwah.
-This is like a Kashmiri treasure – intricately carved with a hollow cavity in the middle to hold the burning coal that keeps the kahwah boiling hot at any point in time.
-All the ingredients are put in the Samovar and left and one can just pour a cup out of it any time.
+This is like a Kashmiri treasure – intricately carved with a hollow cavity in the middle to hold the burning coal that keeps the Kahwah boiling hot at any point in time.
+All the ingredients are put in the Samovar and left and one can just pour a cup out of it anytime.
 It is not easy to handle this copper vessel.
 It is heavy, it is hot and you need to know how to handle it.
-Good news is that you can make Kahwah at home in your regular kettles and pots.
+Good news is that you can make it at home in your regular kettles and pots.
 You can also pick up pre-mixed Kahwah from most places in Kashmir.
 And all you have to do is add hot water and optionally dry fruits to enjoy this Kashmiri drink.

 Types of Kahwah

 In different parts of Kashmir, you get different types of Kahwah.
 Like in Gulmarg we got the one with green tea and almonds.
 While in Srinagar, we got it only with Saffron and honey.
 Each home has its choice of mix and proportions just like our regular Chai across the country.
 I assume the green tea is a later addition.
-As tea may not have been available in this region till couple of centuries ago.
+As tea may not have been available in this region till a couple of centuries ago.
 The herbal infusion though would have been popular since ages to keep warm in the extremely cold environments.
-At some places Saffron, which is the costliest spice in the world, is added only for special guests or for celebrations.
+At some places, Saffron, which is the costliest spice in the world, is added only for special guests or for celebrations.

 A day in a Kashmiri household begins with Kahwah – beginning as a bed tea and then accompanying the Girda or baked Kashmiri bread that is eaten with Kahwah for breakfast.
-It is served to the guests as soon as they land and then the conversations flow holding the kahwah cups in one hand and kangri in another.
+It is served to the guests as soon as they land and then the conversations flow holding the Kahwah cups in one hand and kangri in another.
 It is served after the sumptuous Wazwan meals, I assume to wash down all the fat consumed.

-Sipping Kahwah on Houseboat
+Sipping Kahwah on a Houseboat in Kashmir

 My best moment in Kashmir was sitting on a houseboat early morning as the haze played hide and seek on the Nigeen lake, and I tried reading an interesting book on my Kindle while sipping Kahwah.
 Though I must admit I liked the Gulmarg version with nuts at the bottom far more than the plain jane version of Srinagar.